ElenaKalganova/WWWCode-Python-Challenge-2024/README.md

 - Day 1 -- Create a program that swaps the values of two variables.
 - Day 2 -- Create a program to calculate the area of a circle based on its radius.
 - Day 3 -- Write a function to count the number of vowels in a given string.
+- Day 4 -- Write a program to find the sum of all elements in a list.